Platelet Disorders

 Plasma treatments

-- Therapeutic plasma exchange (plasmapheresis) is used to treat acquired TTP.
-In this procedure, the liquid part of your blood (plasma) is replaced with donor plasma, using a machine that collects the cells in the blood.
-It removes antibodies (proteins) in your blood that damage your ADAMTS13 enzyme.
-Plasma exchange also replaces the ADAMTS13 enzyme.
+• Therapeutic plasma exchange (plasmapheresis) is used to treat acquired TTP.
+In this procedure, the liquid part of your blood (plasma) is replaced with donor plasma using a machine that collects the cells in the blood.
+It removes antibodies (proteins) in your blood that damage your ADAMTS13 protein.
+Plasma exchange also replaces the ADAMTS13 protein.
 You will get this treatment daily until any organ problems have gone away, your platelet count is stable, and damage to your red blood cells has stopped.

-- Plasma infusion is used to treat inherited TTP.
-For this treatment, donor plasma is given through an intravenous (IV) line inserted into a vein.
-This is done to replace the missing or faulty ADAMTS13 enzyme.
+• Plasma infusion is used to treat congenital TTP.
+For this treatment, donor plasma is given through an IV line inserted into a vein.
+This is done to replace the missing or faulty ADAMTS13 protein.

-Plasma treatments usually continue until your blood tests results and symptoms improve.
+A protein called adzynma is administered in the vein to treat patients with congenital TTP or to prevent its symptoms.
+Adzynma is a genetically engineered form of the ADAMTS13 protein.
+It replaces low levels of the patient's ADAMTS13 protein.
+Plasma treatments usually continue until your blood test results and symptoms improve.
 This can take days or weeks, depending on your condition.
 You will stay in the hospital while you recover.

 Medicines